-The Denial: 30 years ago, student debt existed and it didn’t hurt the economy… it is not any different today.
+The Denial: 30 years ago, student debt existed, and it didn’t hurt the economy… it is no different today.

 The Facts: The cost of college has outpaced inflation, wage growth, and expected earnings from a degree.
 Due to this high cost, student debt is higher than ever.
-It now totals over one trillion dollars.
+It now totals nearly two trillion dollars.
 In recent years, it has surpassed both auto loans and credit card debt.
 Studies have shown that student debt hurts the housing market.
-We have even seen how student debt figures are manipulated to limit home-buying power.
-Applying the lessons of the Great Recession, there can be no doubt about the connection between the housing market and strength of the economy.
+Applying the lessons of the Great Recession, there can be no doubt about the connection between the housing market and the strength of the economy.

-The Ugly Solution: Realizing that college is not the best solution for everyone and redefining success and advancement for high schools and their students.
+The Ugly Solution: Realizing that college is not the best solution for everyone and redefining success for high schools and their students.

-The Denial: Higher education is the key component to the American dream.
+The Denial: Higher education is the key component of the American dream.

-Problem: Congress will never address the problems associated with the student loan crisis
+Problem: Congress will never address the issues associated with the student loan crisis.

 The Ugly Solution: Students and borrowers need to get active to force these issues to be addressed.